Null

 Phishing

 Hackers are also continuing to rely on email phishing as a key strategy to target victims in healthcare organizations.
-Phishing emails are frequently used to spoof a trusted sender and trick unsuspecting victims into inputting their credentials onto a fake log-in page.
+Phishing emails are frequently used to spoof a trusted sender and trick unsuspecting victims into entering their credentials on a fake login page.
 In addition, phishing campaigns frequently deliver malware, including ransomware.
 Other malware variants can allow hackers to steal data, capture keystrokes, take screenshots, and launch malicious code.
-One of the largest phishing attacks for the healthcare industry in 2023 involved AllCare Plus Pharmacy.
-In that attack, nearly 6,000 individuals potentially had their protected health information (PHI) exposed due to an email phishing attack that led to unauthorized access to specific email accounts of several AllCare Plus Pharmacy employees.
-(Rodriguez 2023)

 Insider Threats

-While high-profile data breaches by cybercriminals generally capture news headlines, a significant percentage of breaches are the result of basic employee negligence, including unauthorized access or disclosure incidents.
-This includes employees bringing PHI home or sending PHI to a personal account or device, viewing data without the proper authorization, and making email errors, such as sending PHI to incorrect recipients.
-However, healthcare organizations have made significant strides in tightening their administrative, physical, and technical controls, leading to a decrease in these types of incidents.
+While high-profile data breaches by threat actors generally capture news headlines, a significant percentage of breaches are the result of basic employee negligence, including unauthorized access or disclosure incidents.
+This negligence includes employees bringing PHI home or sending PHI to a personal account or device, viewing data without the proper authorization, and making email errors, such as sending PHI to incorrect recipients.

 Artificial Intelligence